 Director of Program Management

 Recognizing that a new processor was required to support this experience, Stages decided to move to the NXP i.MX 6SoloLite, pairing it with a Linux-based operating system.
-The 6SoloLite appealed to Stages because of its low power requirements, integrated power management, and powerful graphics acceleration — ideal for a cycling computer where the correct weight and power balance is essential.
+The 6SoloLite appealed to Stages because of its low power requirements, integrated power management, and powerful graphics acceleration — ideal for a cycling computer where the correct weight and power balance are essential.

-With no in-house developer resources available for this project, they turned to NXP who referred them to Gold partner, Crank Software, their embedded GUI development framework Storyboard, and 10+ years expertise in developing embedded GUIs on NXP processors.
+With no in-house developer resources available for this project, they turned to NXP who referred them to Gold partner, Crank Software, their embedded GUI development framework Storyboard, and 10+ years of expertise in developing embedded GUIs on NXP processors.